Book Review: Back to Class (The Thornback Society #3) by Aspen Hadley

 • Violence: low

-• Trigger/Content Warnings: loss of a Mother (mentioned), strained parent relationships
+• Trigger/Content Warnings: grief surrounding loss of parents

 Instagram || Goodreads || The StoryGraph